tclahr/uac/README.md

 Use this profile to collect AIX artifacts.

 ### bsd
-Use this profile to collect BSD (OpenBSD, FreeBSD, NetBSD...) artifacts.
+Use this profile to collect BSD-based systems artifacts.
+*e.g. FreeBSD, NetBSD, OpenBSD, NetScaler...*

 ### linux
-Use this profile to collect Linux artifacts.
+Use this profile to collect Linux-based systems artifacts.
+*e.g. Debian, Red Hat, SuSE, Arch Linux, OpenWRT, QNAP QTS, Windows Subsystem for Linux...*

 ### macos
 Use this profile to collect macOS artifacts.